shaking54/shaking54/README.md

 ## Hi there 👋

-- 🔭 Hi there, I'm currently looking for a Data Engineer role.
-I prepare to work as fresher level.
-Anyway, I am looking for an opportunity rather than a career to make money.
+- 🔭 Hi there, I'm currently an AI Engineer.
+I am ready for learn new stuff like Data Engineer/ MLOps for release a flawless product.
-- 🌱 I’m currently learning Data Engineer
+- 🌱 I’m currently learning Data Engineer / AI Agent System.
 - 💬 Ask me about: anything you want.
 In case you see my git
 - 📫 How to reach me: trantrungnguyen154@gmail.com
 - 😄 Pronouns: he/his/him